 The 10X Single-Cell libraries are most economically sequenced on the Illumina HiSeq 4000 with paired-end 100bp reads or on the NextSeq with the 150 cycle kits.
 (The assay requires at least a 26 cycle forward read, an 8 bp index read, and a 98 cycle reverse read).

 - For the most applications an average of 50,000 reads per cell should be sequenced (for cell types with complex transcriptomes).
 For isolated nuclei 25,000 reads each are recommended,

-- It is possible to work with cryo-preserved cells, enabling safe sample shipping and batching.
+- It is possible to work with cryo-preserved cells and methanol fixed, enabling safe sample shipping and batching.

 - The cell size limit is comparatively high.
 Cells can have a diameter of up to 50 µm.

 - In addition to cell suspension samples also nuclei suspensions can be studied, enabling the analyses of brain tissues.

 - An add-on kit now allows tagging and pooling of human cell samples before 10X library prep potentially reducing the costs significantly.
 This also allows super-loading of a 10X chip channel (with up to 40,000 cells).
 Similar kits for mouse and rat samples are in preparation.